docknetwork/crypto/schnorr_pok/README.md

 the prover. i.e. given `y = g * x` and `z = h * k`, prover and verifier know `g`, `h`, `y` and `z` and prover additionally knows `x` but not `k`.

+Also implements the following sigma protocols:
+- Proving product relation among values committed in a Pedersen commitment
+- Proving square relation among values committed in a Pedersen commitment
+- Proving inverse relation among values committed in a Pedersen commitment

-Also impelements partial Schnorr proof where response for some witnesses is not generated.
+Also implements partial Schnorr proof where response for some witnesses is not generated.
 This is useful when several Schnorr protocols are executed together and they share some witnesses.
-The response for those witnesses will be generated in one Schnorr proof while the other protocols will generate partial Schnorr proofs where responses for those witnesses will be missing.
+The response for the common witnesses will be generated in one Schnorr proof while the other protocols will generate partial Schnorr proofs where responses for common witnesses will be missing.
+This means that duplicate Schnorr responses for the common witnesses are not generated.

 We outline the steps of Schnorr protocol.
 Prover wants to prove knowledge of `x` in `y = g * x` (`y` and `g` are public knowledge)